Cisco strikes again grabbing threat assessment tool Kenna Security as third acquisition this week – TechCrunch

 Kenna Security CEO Karim Toubba gave a typical executive argument for being acquired: it gives him a much bigger market under Cisco than his company could have built alone.

 “Now is our opportunity to change the industry: once the acquisition is complete, we will be one step closer to delivering Kenna’s pioneering Risk-Based Vulnerability Management (RBVM) platform to the more than 7,000 customers using Cisco SecureX today.
-This single action exponentially increases the impact Kenna’s technology will have on the way the world secures networks, endpoints and infrastructures.,” he wrote in the company blog.
+This single action exponentially increases the impact Kenna’s technology will have on the way the world secures networks, endpoints and infrastructures,” he wrote in the company blog.

 The company, which launched in 2010, claims to be the pioneer in the RBVM space.
-It raised over $98 million on a $320 million post-money valuation, according to Pitchbook data.
+It raised over $98 million on a $320 million post-money valuation, according to PitchBook data.
 Customers include HSBC, Royal Bank of Canada, Mattel and Quest Diagnostics.

-For those customers, the product will cease to be stand-alone at some point as the companies work together to integrate Kenna technology into the SecureX platform.
-When that is complete, the stand-alone customers will have to purchase the Cisco solution to continue using the Kenna tech.
+For those customers, the product will cease to be standalone at some point as the companies work together to integrate Kenna technology into the SecureX platform.
+When that is complete, the standalone customers will have to purchase the Cisco solution to continue using the Kenna tech.

 Cisco has had a busy week on the acquisition front.
 It announced its intent to acquire Sedona Systems on Tuesday, Socio Labs on Wednesday and this announcement today.
 That’s a lot of activity for any company in a single week.
 The deal is expected to close in Cisco Q4 FY 2021.
-The company’s 170 employees will be joining the Security Business Group led by Rittenhouse.
+Kenna’s 170 employees will be joining the Security Business Group led by Rittenhouse.